Ghilji: Transformation of the Khalaj

 Just before the Mongol invasion, Najib Bakran's geography Jahān Nāma (c.
 1200–1220) described the transformation that the Khalaj tribe was going through:

 Khalji Dynasty

 The Khalji or Khilji dynasty ruled the Delhi sultanate, covering large parts of the Indian subcontinent for nearly three decades between 1290 and 1320.
-Founded by Jalal ud din Firuz Khalji as the second dynasty to rule the Delhi Sultanate of India, it came to power through a revolution that marked the transfer of power from the monopoly of Turkish nobles to a heterogeneous Indo-Mussalman nobility.
-Its rule is known for conquests into present day South India and successfully fending off the repeated Mongol invasions of India.
+Founded by Jalal ud din Firuz Khalji as the second dynasty to rule the Delhi Sultanate of India, and successfully fending off the repeated Mongol invasions of India.

 Timurid raids

 One year after the 1506 Battle of Qalati Ghilji, the Timurid ruler Babur marched out of Kabul with the intention to crush Ghilji Pashtuns.
 On the way, the Timurid army overran Mohmand Pashtuns in Sardeh Band, and then attacked and killed Ghilji Pashtuns in the mountains of Khwaja Ismail, setting up "a pillar of Afghan heads," as Babur wrote in his Baburnama.
 Many sheep were also captured during the attack.
 After a hunt on the plains of Katawaz the next day, where deer and wild asses were plentiful, Babur marched off to Kabul.